Plenary, Keynote & Workshops

 The following workshops will be offered:

-Introduction to Basic Labor Law - In this workshop we will provide an overview of the basic concepts of labor law, focusing on the National Labor Relations Act, its primary purposes, its structure, and its administration by the National Labor Relations Board, with a little bit of labor law history thrown in for good measure.
-There is no way to cover all of labor law in an hour and a quarter, so this will present only a brief summary of the major concepts.
+Introduction to Basic Labor Law - This workshop covers an overview of the basic concepts of labor law, focusing on the National Labor Relations Act, its primary purposes, its structure, and its administration by the National Labor Relations Board, with a little bit of labor law history thrown in for good measure.

-Immigrants' Rights Are Workers' Rights: Protecting and Organizing Immigrant Workers - The labor movement and the fight for workers’ rights now more than ever revolve around immigrants’ rights, while the effort to protect the rights of immigrants frequently depends upon workplace and labor organizing.
-Wages continue to fall, work hours continue to rise, and workplace conditions continue to deteriorate into dangerous conditions while entire industries exploit the cultural and language barriers, anonymity and fear inherent in an undocumented workforce.
-Employers resist any changes that would stop the system of maximizing profits by exploiting immigrant workers.
-They especially resist the efforts of immigrant workers to join unions or enforce existing workplace protection laws.
-Those efforts are made more difficult by the fear felt by many immigrant workers that standing up publicly to organize or reporting unpaid wages, sexual harassment, or unsafe working conditions to a government agency could lead to an enforcement action by ICE.
+Protecting and Organizing Immigrant Workers - The labor movement and the fight for workers’ rights now more than ever revolve around immigrants’ rights.
+At the same time, the effort to protect the rights of immigrants frequently depends upon workplace and labor organizing.
 This workshop will give an overview of the challenges that immigrant workers face when they attempt to form a union or enforce other workplace rights.
-The workshop will also discuss legal, policy, legislative and grass-roots strategies for overcoming those challenges and protecting immigrant workers who take steps to exercise or enforce their workplace rights.
+The workshop will also discuss legal, policy, legislative and grassroots strategies for overcoming those challenges.

-Employee Benefits Law: What Do I Need to Know and Why Do I Need to Know About It? - Employee benefits, including health care and retirement benefits, are of paramount importance to workers.
+Employee Benefits Law - Employee benefits, including health care, retirement benefits, training, and more, are of paramount importance to workers.
 Every day, issues regarding employee benefits are in the news and at the bargaining table.
 Yet many law schools offer little to no coursework in employee benefits law and students committed to workers’ rights may not have the opportunity to learn about these issues and this area of law.
-In addition, there are many union-side law firms and union-sponsored benefits looking for dedicated employee benefit lawyers, and there is a very limited pool of candidates looking for jobs as union-side employee benefit lawyers or other legal jobs protecting workers’ benefits.
-In this workshop we will provide a basic overview of the Employee Income Security Act (ERISA) and related laws, the issues facing workers regarding employee benefits as well as a discussion regarding the types of careers a student could pursue in employee benefits law.
+In addition, there are many union-side law firms and union-sponsored benefits looking for dedicated employee benefit lawyers, and there is a limited pool of candidates looking for jobs as union-side employee benefit lawyers or other legal jobs protecting workers’ benefits.
+In this workshop we will provide a basic overview of the Taft-Hartley Act rules for labor-management employee benefit plans, the Employee Retirement Income Security Act (ERISA) and related laws.
+We will also provide information about what kinds of work the lawyers in this practice area actually do, and the types of careers a student could pursue in employee benefits law.